 Finding a new church is something to be taken seriously, both for the one seeking a new church and for the church to which new people will attend.

 With these 4 tips, along with the checklist, the process of finding a new church should be much easier!

-To download the Find a New Church Checklist, simply type your email in below and you will receive a link to download it and a bunch of other helpful printables as well!
+To download the Find a New Church Checklist, simply type your email in below and you will receive it directly in your email!

 Get this Find a New Church Checklist printable today when you type your email in the form below:

 More Articles About the Church

 - 5 Bible Verses for the Exhausted Woman - July 6, 2020